Transpose a (table-like) query result by creating an event (row) for each column (attribute name), in which attributes are named row[1], row[2], etc.

 [a] Optional parameters use their default value unless explicitly set.

-[b] The argument name pivot can be omitted.
+[b] The parameter name pivot can be omitted.

 Hide omitted argument names for this function